 From these results, researchers concluded that sugary drinks were indeed positively associated with breast cancer and overall cancer risk.

-Of the breast cancers cases, the link was stronger for premenopausal breast cancer than postmenopausal breast cancer.
+Of the breast cancer cases, the link was stronger for premenopausal breast cancer than postmenopausal breast cancer.

 With further discussion, the authors state that “sugary drinks are convincingly associated with the risk of obesity, which in turn, is recognized as a strong risk factor for many cancers.”